Kong/docs.konghq.com/app/konnect/runtime-manager/runtime-instances/gateway-runtime-azure.md

 {{site.konnect_short_name}}.
 The Runtime Manager keeps track of all runtime instances associated with the {{site.konnect_saas}} account.

-When you create an Azure runtime instance, runtime manager provides a pre-populated template for the runtime instance in Azure.
+When you create an Azure runtime instance, runtime manager provides a template for the runtime instance in Azure.

 {:.note}
 > **Note:** Kong does not host runtimes.
 You must install and host your own runtime instances.

-## Quick setup

-### Prerequisites
+## Prerequisites

-You need an account with Azure that is already configured. <!-- Does this need certain permissions or certain settings configured? -->
+You need an account with Azure that is already configured.

-IAM resources????

-### Configure the Azure Gateway instance
+## Configure the Azure Gateway instance

 1. Open the {% konnect_icon runtimes %} **Runtime Manager**.